Silicification: Replacement

 It could be explained through the carbonate-silica replacement.
 Hydrothermal fluids are undersaturated with carbonates and supersaturated with silica.
 When carbonate rocks get in contact with hydrothermal fluids, due to the difference in gradient, carbonates from the original rock dissolve into the fluid whereas silica precipitate out of it.
 The carbonate that dissolved is therefore pulled out from the system while the silica precipitated recrystallizes into various silicate minerals, depending on the silica phase.
 The solubility of silica strongly depends on the temperature and pH value of the environment where pH9 is the controlling value.
 Under a condition of pH lower than 9, silica precipitates out of the fluid; when the pH value is above 9, silica becomes highly soluble.

 Permeation

 In the silicification of woods, silica dissolves in hydrothermal fluid and seeps into lignin in cell walls.
 Precipitation of silica out of the fluids produces silica deposition within the voids, especially in the cell walls.
 Cell materials are broken down by the fluids, yet the structure remains stable due to the development of minerals.
 Cell structures are slowly replaced by silica.
-Continuous penetration of siliceous fluids results in different stages of silicification ie. primary and secondary.
+Continuous penetration of siliceous fluids results in different stages of silicification i.e. primary and secondary.
 The loss of fluids over time leads to the cementation of silicified woods through late silica addition.

 The rate of silicification depends on a few factors: